franout/tensorflow_for_pynqz2/README.md

 ```bash
 sudo pip.5 install ./tensorflow-2.1.0-cp35-none-linux_armv7l.whl
 ```
-It will also download and install all the depedacies, some of them have to be compiled on the field (such as scipy and h5py).
+It will also download and install all the dependancies, some of them have to be compiled on the field (such as scipy and h5py).
 It will take a while, go out and get drunk, hopefully when you will be back it should have finished.
 And you could create a drunk neural network :)